-Humboldt International University (HIU) is here to provide all students with an opportunity to learn in an online environment that is functional and easy to use.
-Students also hold a responsibility to HIU and their studies.
+Humboldt International University (HIU) is here to provide all students with an opportunity to gain experience in an online environment that is functional and easy to use.
+Students also hold responsibility for HIU and their studies.
 All students are expected to: